 In our graduate program we give special attention to research and to what we call activist ethnography.
-Our signature approach to methodology rests on investigation of different alternative research models and strategies associated with militant and activist anthropology.
+Our signature approach to methodology rests on investigation of different research models and strategies associated with activist anthropology.
 We emphasize co-research and direct action, horizontality and self-activity, seen as a essential ingredients of collaborative knowledge production.
-Activist ethnography, our distinct approach to activist research, attempts to combine activist interest in drifts, militant research, co-research, workers inquiry, insurgent investigation, and guerrilla history, with prefigurative and postcapitalist research.
-In this experimental play with different forms of militant and activist research, we strive to construct a distinct model of activist research.
+Activist ethnography, our distinct approach to ethnography, attempts to combine research interest in drifts, militant research, co-research, workers inquiry, insurgent investigation, and guerrilla history, with collaborative and engaged participant observation.
+In this experimental play with different forms of politically engaged collaborative research, we strive to construct a distinct model of activist research.
 The second element of our approach is our active interest in other ways of organizing society and life, in alternative but real and concrete utopias.

 The graduate program in Anthropology and Social Change brings together scholars and activists engaged not in teaching but in co-learning.
 Our approach to co-learning is inspired by a long and beautiful history of education developed in popular universities, modern schools, universities of earth and without walls, and free schools.
 We find ourselves in the tradition and legacy of educators such as Leon Tolstoy, Paul Robin, Francisco Ferrer, Emma Goldman, Alexander Niell, Ivan Ilich, Paul Goodman, Angela Davis, Bell Hooks, and Paulo Freire.
 We are excited to learn from past educational experiences in the Bay Area: Black Panther community schools, San Francisco Liberation School, New College of California, and Berkeley Free School -- these are only some of the exciting traditions that inspire our educational vision.
-We conceive the classroom as a convivial space of facilitation and consultation, of interactive and horizontal processes of knowledge exchange and production.
+We conceive of the classroom as a convivial space of facilitation and consultation, of interactive and horizontal processes of knowledge exchange and production.

 We offer several forms of convivia, or convivial spaces of knowledge communication: